Franco T.,

 7. Rethink your technology stack

-Some of your legacy systems... they’ll fight you.
+Some of your legacy systems... they will fight you.
 They were designed for the old perimeter-based world, and retrofitting them is painful.
 Really painful.

 When you evaluate new tools or replace old ones, prioritize solutions that natively support continuous verification.
 Look for standards-based technologies that integrate well with modern identity providers and policy engines.

-And if you’re stuck with legacy systems that can’t adapt?
-You need transitional strategies – maybe segmented networks, authentication proxies, or additional compensating controls.
+And if you are stuck with legacy systems that cannot adapt?
+You need transition strategies—maybe segmented networks, authentication proxies, or additional compensating controls.
 We constantly help clients navigate these hybrid states.

 The reality no one mentions